-If you can’t change your proximity to your phone, use FaceTune2’s Face editor to emphasize or minimize certain features.
+If you can’t change your proximity to your phone, use FaceTune2’s Face editing tool to emphasize or minimize certain features.

 4 - The camera captures just a small moment

-Our eyes are used to seeing fluid images—nothing’s perfectly still in real life.
-When a camera captures a millisecond of time, you can see every blotch, blemish, and dark circle in living color.
+Our eyes are used to seeing fluid images — nothing's perfectly still in real life.
+When a camera captures a millisecond of time, you can see every blotch and blemish in living color.

-This is an easy fix, though, and not one that requires pricey concealer.
+This is an easy fix, though, and it's one that doesn't require pricey concealer.
 Facetune2 lets you remove blemishes to seamlessly match your skin tone.

 5 - Watch your face

-It happens to the best of us: despite many tries to get the perfect smile, your grin looks unnatural or angled weird.
+It happens to the best of us: Despite many tries to get a nice smile, your grin looks unnatural or just not like you.
 Yes, we’re all fake-smiling for the camera, and guess what?
 Fake smiles look fake.

-When your face is tight from “photo-smiling,” you get a deer in the headlights sort of look.
+When your face is tight from "photo-smiling," you get a deer-in-headlights sort of look.
 Everybody looks better with their natural smile, but capturing that on camera isn’t always easy.

 Before selfie-ing, relax your jaw.
 Try thinking of something super hilarious to mimic your real-life smile for the selfie.
 Yeah, it’s a little hokey, but we promise it does the trick.

-If you’re not happy with your smile after several tries, Facetune2’s selfie editor app can help you morph an awkward grin into a winning smile.
+If you’re not happy with your smile after several tries, Facetune2 can help you morph an awkward grin into a winning smile.

 5 - Don’t compare

 But you know what?
 We think you look great as yourself.
-We promise you never look as bad as you think you do!
 Strut your selfie with confidence; followers want to see your content, not someone else’s.

 The bottom line for worse than real life selfies:

-The point is, don’t stress about taking a less-than-perfect photo.
+The point is, don’t stress about taking a less-than-awesome photo.
 We’re all our worst critics.
-Odds are, your followers are going to hit that “like” button so fast you won’t know what hit you.
-So relax, enjoy yourself, and if you need a little help perfecting your look, there’s an app for that.
+Odds are, your followers are going to hit that "like" button so fast, you won’t know what hit you.
+So relax, enjoy yourself, and if you need a little help adjusting your look, there’s an app for that.